UniUserBW/UniUserBw.github.io/project_yoda.md

 Would:

-If the project was commercially made and to an industry standard, wheels could be used to allow for positional movement for the animatronic and allow for better interactivity.
+If the project was commercially made and to an industry standard, sensors could be used to detect people and have the artefact dance when people come close

 # Hardware Considerations: